noio/Domination-Game/docs/agents.rst

 Navigation Mesh
 ^^^^^^^^^^^^^^^

 Also passed to the agent constructor is a 'navigation mesh'.
 This is a directed graph containing **the set of points from which all points on the map can be seen**, and the straight lines connecting them.
+You can use it in conjunction with :meth:`~domination.utilities.find_path` to plan paths.

 .. image:: ims/navmesh.png